kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 - [x] Feature gate
   - Feature gate name: DRAResourcePoolStatus
   - Components: kube-apiserver, kube-controller-manager
+- [x] Feature gate
+  - Feature gate name: DRAPartitionableDevicesType
+  - Components: kube-apiserver

+`DRAResourcePoolStatus` gates the API type, its storage, the controller and the controller's bootstrap ClusterRole.
+It depends on `DynamicResourceAllocation`.

+`DRAPartitionableDevicesType` gates `ResourceSlice.Spec.PartitionTypeAttribute`
+and `ResourcePoolStatusRequestSpec.DefaultPartitionTypeAttribute` — the two
+ways a grouping attribute reaches the controller.
+It depends on `DynamicResourceAllocation`, `DRAPartitionableDevices` and `DRAResourcePoolStatus`.
+Those dependencies are enforced: enabling `DRAPartitionableDevicesType` while any of them is disabled makes feature-gate validation fail at component start, rather than being silently ignored.
+Disabling it while `DRAResourcePoolStatus` is on simply means partitionable pools report no `partitionSummary`.
+It is enforced only in the apiserver — the controller does not consult it and groups on whatever attribute has been persisted.

+Because the API lives in `resource.k8s.io/v1alpha3`, which is disabled by default, the apiserver also needs `--runtime-config=resource.k8s.io/v1alpha3=true`.

 ###### Does enabling the feature change any default behavior?